 From a small village in the Aragonese Pyrenees to the roads of the Tour de France, from Alcyon to Regina Sport, from a family epic to an industrial saga, the story of Royal Asport is unique.
-By taking over the brand beginning 2019, we also took over its history.
+By taking over the brand in early 2019, we also took over its history.
 This is our heritage, and we are excited to share it with you.

 In 1911, Henri Desgrange, the creator of the Tour, officially invited Joseph to participate in the event: “I hope that this year you will participate in the Tour de France again.
 Before you make a decision, think about the glory that goes to all the runners who participate.”
-Joseph Habierre declined the invitation, to take care of the bicycle store that he had just opened in Oloron Sainte-Marie, and which a few years later would become the first assembly workshop for Royal Asport bicycles...
+Joseph Habierre declined the invitation to take care of the bicycle store that he had just opened in Oloron Sainte-Marie, which a few years later would become the first assembly workshop for Royal Asport bicycles.

 Joseph capitalized on his cycling expertise to open a bicycle store in Oloron-Sainte-Marie, under the Alcyon brand on which he had ridden during the Tour.
-The Habierre family developed the workshop over two generations and two world wars, finally creating "Royal Asport" in the 1950s, to assemble and manufacture bicycles in Oloron.
+The Habierre family developed the workshop over two generations and two world wars, finally creating "Royal Asport" in the 1950s to assemble and manufacture bicycles in Oloron.

 The story of José María Javierre, known as Joseph Habierre, the first Spaniard to participate in the Tour de France, has been told in numerous press articles in Spain, in books on the history of the Tour, and in a video documentary.
 Our dream: A film about his mother, Orosia.
 Because if Joseph became this incredible cycling champion and this exceptional man, it is to his mother that he owes it.
-And for that alone we must pay homage to Orosia.
+And for that alone, we must pay homage to Orosia.

 Christian Laborde is a writer-cyclist, or a cyclist-writer.
 Like us, he is madly in love with the Pyrenees and Cycling.
 In his marvelous “Amazing ABC” of the Tour de France, with the letter “H” like “Hinault”, we can read a magnificent text on Joseph Habierre...
 Click here to find out.